Our Woodland Site

 "My daughter loves coming to the woods as part of The Woodland Project.
 It is the only time we get to spend together as a family, enjoying our local environment without people passing comments or judging.
 I feel as if a weight has been lifted from me as soon as I get into the woods, it's a really magical feeling."

-"Thank you so much for the recent Plant & Tree ID Forest School Refresher on 4th July.
+"Thank you so much for the recent Plant & Tree ID Forest School Refresher.
 It was an even balance of experience and new knowledge gained.
 It was well paced, really fun and beautifully informative.
 I came away inspired!"